cmeister747/academic-kickstart/content/authors/admin/_index.md

 highlight_name: false

 ---
 I'm a PhD student in Computer Science with [Professor Ryan Cotterell](https://rycolab.io/authors/ryan/) at ETH Zürich, supported by a Google PhD Fellowship.
 I am passionate about the general application of statistics and information theory to natural language processing.
 A large portion of my research in the last years has been on natural language generation---specifically, on decoding methods for probabilistic models.
 In my free time, I go rock climbing, trail running, and just about everything that [falls in between the two](https://www.pinterest.com/pin/254171972697256670/).
-You can check out some of my adventures on my husband's [instagram](https://www.instagram.com/timaiken/).
 I am a proud member of the [Akademischer Alpenclub Zürich](https://aacz.ethz.ch/).

 I have had the privilege of serving as the advisor for several MSc students during the writing of their theses.
 Some of these theses have turned into published works.